People

 Email: [email protected]

-PhD Researcher on the Civil War Paths project, working on the internal dynamics of armed groups, rebel fragmentation, and its impacts on the peace process in Colombia.
+PhD Researcher on the Civil War Paths project, working on the internal dynamics of armed groups, rebel cohesion and fragmentation, and the peace process in Colombia.

 Dr Hanna Ketola